Indian Polity / Making of the Constitution

 In 1946, the British Government sent a delegation or a mission to India called Cabinet Mission Plan consisting of Sir Pethick Lawrence as its

 chairman and Sir Stafford Cripps and A.V.
 Alexander as its other members.
 The delegation visited India on 24th March, 1946 and it recommended for the

-creation of Constituent Assembly.
+formation of Constituent Assembly of India.
 Accordingly, elections were held to elect members of the Constituent Assembly in the month of July, 1946.

 Constituent Assembly and Making of the Constitution

 - The Constituent Assembly was established under the proposals of Cabinet Mission Plan.

 - There were in total 389 members in Constituent Assembly.
 As a result of establishment of separate Constituent Assembly for Pakistan in June, 1947,